HGlick has rescued and placed stray cats for over 20 years and has personally fostered more than ten during that time

-Pink eye, or conjunctivitis, is an inflammation of the membrane that covers the inner layer of the eye and the inner layer of the eyelid.
+Pink eye, or conjunctivitis in cats, is inflammation of the membrane that covers the inner layer of the eye and the inner layer of the eyelid.
 Many forms of pink eye in cats are caused by allergens or irritants, such as dust and dirt.
-It's important to understand different types of pink eye.
-Some can be treated at home, but most cannot.
+It's important to understand the different types of pink eye.
+Some can be treated at home, but most can not.

 When a cat suffers from mild conjunctivitis, this membrane looks pink and somewhat swollen.
 There will be clear, watery discharge.
 Sometimes conjunctivitis is a reaction to an irritant, such as wind, cold weather, dust, or allergens.
 This type can also be the first sign of feline viral respiratory disease.

 Mild forms of conjunctivitis can be treated at home.
 The eye should be cleansed with a diluted solution of boric acid for ophthalmic use.
 This can be purchased at drugstores or pharmacies and used as directed.
 You should see definite improvement within 24 hours.
 If not, have your cat examined by a veterinarian.

 More severe pink eye is called purulent conjunctivitis.
 This type involves a secondary bacterial infection.
 In this case, the cat's eye will secrete thick discharge or pus which will dry and crust over the lid.
 When this type of conjunctivitis involves both eyes, the cat may be suffering from a viral respiratory illness.

 Two types of bacteria cause purulent conjunctivitis: chlamydia and mycoplasma (although mycoplasmas have a disputed role in the infection).
 They can be detected on samples from the conjunctival membrane and observed under a microscope.
 Specific antibiotics are required to treat this condition, applied several times a day, so a veterinarian's exam and prescription are required.